deadratfink/jy-transform/README.md

 ```

 then the `js` value for `origin` is automatically inferred from file extension.
-Analogous, this is also true for the `target` option.
+Analogous, this is also true for the `target` option.`

+**IMPORTANT NOTE:** any subsequent execution using the same target, will overwrite the
+target created beforehand!
+(This will controllable with a switch when [#19](https://github.com/deadratfink/jy-transform/issues/19).)

 ## Origin and Target Type Inference